OpenNebula/docs/source/deployment/references/one_scalability.rst

 | LXD         | Alpine            | 32MB  | 0.1        | 250          |
 +-------------+-------------------+-------+------------+--------------+

-Note: 250 instances were deployed for both hypervisors because both templates were created with the same amount of resources.
+Note: 250 instances were deployed for both types of hypervisor because both templates were created with the same capacity requirements.
 This made allocated resources grow at the same rate so the scheduler instantiated same amount of KVM VMs than LXD containers.
-It is worth noticing that the overhead on KVM VMs is bigger than on LXD containers, so this last technology allows for bigger density when compared to KVM VMs, as shown on `this report <https://blog.ubuntu.com/2015/05/18/lxd-crushes-kvm-in-density-and-speed>`_.
+It is worth noticing that the overhead on KVM VMs is bigger than on LXD containers, so this last hypervisor technology allows for bigger density when compared to KVM, as shown on `this report <https://blog.ubuntu.com/2015/05/18/lxd-crushes-kvm-in-density-and-speed>`_.

 Monitoring times for each type of instance are shown below: